-Glen Harris
+Glen Harris and Henry Sintim

-By nature, soils of Georgia are acidic and infertile; therefore, substantial quantities of limestone and fertilizer are required for optimum fertility levels.
+By nature, the soils of Georgia are acidic and infertile; therefore, substantial quantities of limestone and fertilizer are required for optimum fertility levels.
 Fertilizer recommendations are based on yield goals and crop utilization.
-Corn harvested for silage requires more fertilizer than corn grown for grain because silage removes from the field all the nutrients in the above ground plant parts.
+Corn harvested for silage requires more fertilizer than corn grown for grain because silage removes from the field all the nutrients in the aboveground plant parts.
 The removal of potassium is especially great in corn harvested for silage compared to corn harvested for grain.
 A comparison is given in Table 7 of the nutrients contained in grain and the stover.